Yonle/snac2/README.md

     apt install libssl-dev libcurl4-openssl-dev
 ```

-On OpenBSD you don't need to install anything because the base system provides all the needed software.
+On OpenBSD and FreeBSD you don't need to install anything because the base system provides all the needed software.

 Run `make` and then `make install` as root.